jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 For simplicity, we add our web page into the same project as our backend by performing following steps:

 * Create directory `public` into our `resources` directory that will include our web page
-* Extend `jexxa-application.propertoes` by following lines so that this directory is exposed as web directory
+* Extend `jexxa-application.properties` by following lines so that this directory is exposed as web directory
   ```properties
   io.jexxa.rest.static_files_root=src/main/resources/public
   io.jexxa.rest.static_files_external=true